dalten-collective/keep/README.md

   If setting repeating backups and this agent **has** been backed up to the specified ship at time `t`, this will trigger a backup immediately or at time `t+freq`, whichever comes last.
 - `%mend`
   Load a backup from the specified ship.
+- `%live`
+  Activate/deactivate the keep wrapper.
+Always initialized to false/deactivated.

+  This *needs* to be set to false before the wrapper is removed from the source code of any keep-enriched agent.
+Otherwise the previously enriched agent will most likely crash, or worse exhibit unexpected behaviour, possibly corrupting its own state.

+  When the wrapper is deactivated, the only available poke is to activate it again.
+However, subscribers will not be kicked, and new subscriptions will still be accepted.

 ## Subscriptions